 Schloss Benrath & Gardens

-Schloss Benrath is a beautiful palace surrounded by ca. 61 hectares of gardens and woodlands.
-There’s a large flower garden to the right of the main palace building which we highly recommend.
+Schloss Benrath is a beautiful palace surrounded by ca. 61 hectares of blooming gardens and woodlands.
+There’s a large garden to the right of the main palace building, which we highly recommend.
 In addition, there are miles of walking paths, a reflecting pond and several nice fountains.
 An absolute highlight!

 Address: Benrather Schlossallee 100-108, Düsseldorf

-This park is a relaxing space that’s tucked away in the heart of the city.
+This relaxing green space is tucked away in the heart of the city.
 It’s home to flowering plants and trees, a nice pond, walking paths and the K21 art museum.

 Address: K21 Kunstsammlung, Ständehausstraße 1, Düsseldorf

 A little park that’s big on charm.
-With an abundance of flowers, this is one of the most colorful spots in the city for its size.
-And because its perched above the Rhein, you’ll have a great view of the river too.
-From here it’s just a quick walk across the street to our next pick.
+With an abundance of flowers, this is one of the most colourful spots in the city for its size.
+And because its perched above the Rhein, you’ll have a great view of the water too.
+From here it’s just a quick walk across the street to our next recommendation.

 Address: Joseph-Beuys-Ufer, Düsseldorf

 Take in the Tulips

-Art meets nature: Thousands of incredibly colorful tulips usually bloom along the pathways that connect the Museum Kunstpalast art museum and Tonhalle performing arts venue each Spring.
+Art meets nature: Thousands of incredibly colorful tulips are known to bloom along the pathways that connect the Museum Kunstpalast art museum and Tonhalle performing arts venue each Spring.

 Address: Ehrenhof 1, Düsseldorf (Tonhalle)

-This sprawling park has it all, including an impressive reflecting pond with fountains, sculptures and a variety of gardens.
-It’s also home to the Aquazoo.
+This sprawling park has it all, including an impressive reflecting pond with fountains, expansive flower beds, sculptures and a variety of gardens.
+It’s also home to the newly reopened Aquazoo, which is a great attraction for families.

 Address: Kaiserswerther Str.
 365, 40474 Düsseldorf